nhsconnect/nhslogin/src/user-journeys.md

 <h3>What users can do at P9</h3>

-In addition to what users can do with low level verification (P5), users can also:
+In addition to what users can do with medium level verification (P5), users can also:
 <ul>
 <li>Enquire against official record, e.g. read medical record, view NHS number, order repeat prescriptions, view SCR or detailed record, manage / view appointments, view tailored online NHS services and online content.</li>
 <li>Record medical data into private healthcare consultation record.</li>